About the school and our purpose

 Things to do in and around Ardington

 The beautiful village of Ardington is in South Oxfordshire, on the edge of the Berkshire Downs.
 The village has a welcoming pub, a village store, tea room and bistro.
 Ardington has a long association with traditional crafts - once being home to the workshops of potters, saddlers, stone masons, picture framers, wood carvers and seat caners, and these traditions are carried through to our school.
+Lunchtime is a good time for a stroll round the village or along the river – the church, shop, café, pub, manor house and millennium sundial are all worth a visit.

 We are within easy reach of Oxford (16 miles), Newbury (18 miles), Reading (22 miles) and Swindon (21 Miles).
 Ardington is also just 7 miles from Didcot, which has a fast rail service to London Paddington, Oxford and the West Country.
+The London train journey is 45 minutes.

 If you are staying at one of the many local B&Bs, you might like to stay an extra day or two to take in the local sights, or bring your partner, who can explore the area while you are busy on your course.